 Final exams are around the corner and with them come late nights of studying and, of course, a stressed UB student’s best friend: therapy dogs.

-The dogs are back in town, returning to the UB Libraries for the eighth edition of Stress Relief Days, an event where students can get away from their textbooks to relax with a four-legged friend.
+The UB Libraries will host its ninth Stress Relief Days, an event where students, faculty and staff can get away from their textbooks to relax with a four-legged friend.

-Students can find the dogs from 11 a.m. to 2 p.m.
-May 4-6 in B-15 on the lower level of the Health Sciences Library (HSL) on the South Campus.
+The dogs can be found from 11 a.m. to 2 p.m.
+Dec.
+14-15 in the staff lounge in the basement of Lockwood Memorial Library, North Campus, or in B-15 on the lower level of the Health Sciences Library, South Campus.

 In addition to hanging out with golden retrievers, Bernese mountain dogs and cockapoos, the campus community can enjoy coffee, snacks and games.

 If you need your puppy fix sooner, there are several opportunities available today:

 For more information on the Stress Relief Days program, contact Pamela Rose, coordinator of web services and library promotion for the Health Sciences Library, at 829-5722.